Chelsea Walton

 Chelsea Walton is an American mathematician whose research interests include noncommutative algebra, noncommutative algebraic geometry, symmetry in quantum mechanics, Hopf algebras, and quantum groups.
-She is an associate professor at Rice University and a Sloan Research Fellow.
+She is a full professor at Rice University and a Sloan Research Fellow.

 Education and career

 Walton is African-American, originally from Detroit, Michigan, and was educated in the Detroit public schools.

 As a child she made a letter frequency table from her children's dictionary, and as a high school student, seeking a way to "do logic puzzles all day and get paid for this", she was already planning a career as a mathematics professor.

 She graduated from Michigan State University in 2005, and completed her PhD at the University of Michigan in 2011.
 Her dissertation, On Degenerations and Deformations of Sklyanin Algebras, was jointly supervised by Toby Stafford and Karen E. Smith, and based in part on her work as a visiting student at the University of Manchester, where Stafford had moved.